tim0n3/bashTruncateLogs/README.md

 # bashTruncateLogs
-Zero all files in /var/log/
+Zero all files in /var/log/ courtesy of chatgpt + some of my tweaking to make stuff work.

 # Log Truncation Service